List of Power Rangers Jungle Fury characters: Rammer

-A Capricorn-motif Phantom Beast Warrior who holds the spirit of the Goat and often uses rhymes when he speaks.
+A sea goat-motif Phantom Beast Warrior who holds the spirit of the Goat and often uses rhymes when he speaks.

 In "The Spirit of Kindness," he and Badrat sprinkled people and the four Rangers with powder to shrink them into rat traps.
 Doing battle, Rammer is giant and switched places with Badrat.
 He and Badrat were defeated by Casey with the Rhino Claw combo and then fully destroyed by all 11 Animal Spirits.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Rammer back.
 He fought alongside Badrat and was defeated by the Rangers and their masters.